History of the U-CAN project

 • Ethics permit for U-CAN is granted.
 Principal Investigator of the project is professor Bengt Glimelius

-• Work concerning the start up of diagnoses groups and establishment of protocols and procedures within the project is initiated
+• Work concerning the start-up of diagnosis groups and establishment of protocols and procedures within the project is initiated

-• Number of patients included in U-CAN: 470
+• Total number of research persons included in U-CAN: 470

 2011

-• As a result of close collaboration between Akademiska Sjukhuset, Uppsala University and Uppsala Biobank the infrastructure for 'Hospital Integrated Biobanking' launches in May in an effort to meet the need stipulated by U-CAN regarding 24 hour/all year round biobanking and traceability.
+• As a result of close collaboration between Uppsala University Hospital, Uppsala University and Uppsala Biobank, the infrastructure for 'Hospital Integrated Biobanking' launches to meet the need stipulated by U-CAN regarding 24 hour/all year round biobanking and traceability.
 The Uppsala model for hospital integrated biobanking will eventually proceed to serve as a model for national investments in biobanking infrastructure in Sweden

 2012

-• Collection of gynaecological cancer starts in January in Uppsala
+• Collection of gynaecological cancer starts in Uppsala

-• Collection of haematological malignancies and lymphoma starts in June in Falun
+• Collection of haematological malignancies and lymphoma is regionalised and starts in Falun

 2013

-• Collection of neuroendocrine tumours starts in April in Uppsala
+• Collection of neuroendocrine tumours starts in Uppsala

 • Collection of breast cancer starts in October in Uppsala